 The single highest-leverage move: start meds early

-The standard rookie mistake is waiting for symptoms before starting medication.
-By the time symptoms land, the inflammatory cascade is already running and the medications are playing catch-up.
-The right move is to time your medications 2 to 4 weeks ahead of your worst window:- Oral antihistamines (second-generation) can be started 2-4 weeks before season onset.
-Daily.
-In order of how we usually pick:
+The most common mistake I see is waiting for symptoms before starting medication.
+By the time symptoms show up, the inflammatory cascade is already running, and the medications are left playing catch-up.

 - Loratadine (Claritin) and cetirizine (Zyrtec) are the runners-up.
 Both work well for most people.
 Cetirizine crosses the blood-brain barrier lightly and mildly fogs some users; it also has a documented rebound-itching withdrawal effect if you have been on it daily for months and stop suddenly, so taper rather than stop cold.